 Economic expansion restricted by shrinking working age population

-After independence in 1991 Estonia quickly introduced comprehensive economic reforms transiting to market based economy.
+After independence in 1991, Estonia quickly introduced comprehensive economic reforms transiting to market based economy.
 A strong political consensus helped to go for fast and substantial reforms building an open economy based on foreign trade and foreign direct investment.
 EU membership in 2004 and the integration with the European Union further enhanced the successful transition.

-International Training Centre Programmes
+International Training Centre of the ILO